 Planning permission might not be the first thing you think of when you hear animal protection law; however, there are many situations where the grant of planning permission could have huge repercussions for animals and their protection.
 Some examples of controversial planning permission disputes could include a new intensive farm, a new zoo or an animal testing facility.
 Local authorities are responsible for planning decisions.

-If you are concerned over a planning proposal, or planning permission that has recently been granted, below are some key tips to keep in mind.
+If you are concerned over a planning proposal, or planning permission that has recently been granted, there are steps you can take.

 1. Engage a solicitor at an early stage

 It is not always the case that there will be strong grounds to challenge a planning proposal/permission; however, there are a lot of nuances and complexities in planning decisions that a solicitor will be able to assist you with.
-For example, a solicitor would be able to advise on key arguments to make during the planning stage with a view of the decision going in your favour or, failing that, ensuring you have standing to bring a challenge should the decision not go in your favour.
+For example, a solicitor would be able to advise on key arguments to make during the planning stage with a view of the decision going in your favour; however, in the event it does not this will help ensure you have standing to bring a challenge.

 2. Submit a response to the planning application

-A response is incredibly important, as one obstacle to bringing a challenge, in the event planning permission is granted, is whether you have sufficient interest to do so, which is referred to as ‘standing’.
+A response is incredibly important.
+One obstacle to bringing a challenge, in the event planning permission is granted, is whether you have sufficient interest to do so, which is referred to as ‘standing’.
 A response therefore could be used to prove standing.

 It is also possible that your submission will lead to success and thus avoid the permission being granted in the first place.
 It is important that this submission contains legitimate and credible objections to the claim in order to give it its best chance at success.
 You will also want to ensure that all the key reasons to object are within it, which will help you rely on them later should you bring a challenge.